-To be nominated: An artist must demonstrate leadership in the field, outstanding ability as an artist and/or teacher, and 25 years or more of professional achievement as an American craftsperson.
-Awardees are nominated by the active College of Fellows - making this distinction even more meaningful because it is not awarded by critics, scholars, or collectors, but by one’s peers.
+To be nominated, an artist must demonstrate leadership in the field, outstanding ability as an artist or teacher, and 25 years or more of professional achievement as an American craftsperson.
+Awardees are nominated by the active College of Fellows—making this distinction even more meaningful because it is not awarded by critics, scholars, or collectors, but by one’s peers.

 In addition to artists, individuals who have made their own significant contribution to the craft movement are nominated and elected as Honorary Fellows.

 Every two years, one Fellow is recognized as a Gold Medalist, an award for a lifetime of achievements.
 It is the highest award given by the Council.
 Gold Medal awardees represent the extraordinary among a field of elite craftspeople.
 The significance cannot be overstated, and the value of material related to the individuals has proportional importance to the preservation and scholarship of American craft.
 Awardees are nominated by the College of Fellows and selected by the American Craft Council board of trustees.

 This award recognizes an organization, institution, corporation, or individual who has made significant contributions to the field of craft with a minimum of 25 years of service.

 The philanthropy award recognizes exceptional contributions to, and support of, the American Craft Council and the field of contemporary craft.